 As a solo musician, performer, or singer/songwriter it can sometimes be tough being all alone on stage.
-While some performers prefer the solitude and authenticity of a single acoustic guitar, other musicians are looking for solutions to create a fuller sound without the need to bring a full band along.
+While some performers prefer the solitude and authenticity of a single acoustic guitar, other musicians are looking for solutions to create a fuller and more interesting sound without the need to bring a full band along.

 If you’re one of these performers looking to expand on your sound, you just may be on the lookout for the best guitar looper pedals or guitar loop station on the market.

 These pedals are becoming more and more popular, and it’s easy to see why.
 A guitar loop pedal can open up a ton of options for the solo performer.
 Once you know how to use it well, a looper pedal can allow you to create a full live sound experience when performing alone.

 If you’re new to loop pedals or to guitar effects pedals, you may have a hard time knowing where to start.
 There are a lot of options out there.